grlplus/grlplus.github.io/covid19.md

 ---
 layout: post
-title: COVID-19 resources
+title: COVID-19 Resources
 permalink: /covid19/
 ---

 We encourage submission of original research relevant to mitigating the impact of COVID-19.
 Examples of impactful use cases include:

-- drug design
+- GNNs for drug design
-- drug repurposing
+- GNNs for drug repurposing
 - GNN-powered epidemiological forecasting models
 - GNNs for track and trace
 - GNN-based supply chain demand forecasting